Landsil/apps_script--other/README.md

  - Read JSON
  - Look thru data and post to sheets in rows
 ##### Get list of groups thru directory API
- - Get ulist of groups thru admin directory API
+ - Get list of groups thru admin directory API
  - Loop thru pages
  - Look thru data and post to sheets in rows